 Can I expect to receive a visit during the first period of 50 days?

-An inspector can visit any time after an application for probation has been submitted.
-Reasonable account will be taken of the settling-in phase in a new class context.
+Ø An inspector can visit any time after an application for probation has been submitted.
+Reasonable account will be taken of the settling-in phase in a new class context and the employment period of the teacher.
 Teachers must be available for inspection visits on all of the 50/100 days.
 The school principal should communicate any NQT absences from school to the Inspector.

 If my first visit does not go well and I really improve by the second visit could I then receive an overall satisfactory rating?